Saturnyx/blog/_posts/2025-08-17-c-or-rust-differences-explained.md

 ## Performance

 The main reason you probably consider C++ or Rust is performance.
-Both compilers use an LLVM backend, but of the time, C++ is slightly faster than Rust.
-You can You can check out the exact benchmarks [on this website](https://benchmarksgam e-team.pages.debian.net/benchmarksgame/fastest/rust-gpp.html).
+Both compilers use an LLVM backend, but most of the time, C++ is slightly faster than Rust.
+You can check out the exact benchmarks [on this website](https://benchmarksgam e-team.pages.debian.net/benchmarksgame/fastest/rust-gpp.html).
 C++ tends to have a more mature ecosystem with highly optimized libraries and tools.
 On the other hand, Rust is still catching up, but it has made significant progress in recent years.
 C++ also gives you more control over low-level optimizations, which can lead to better performance in some cases.
 Rust, on the other hand, is still evolving and may not have the same level of optimization as C++.

 ## Safety